 I spent a couple of days fixing mistakes and making adjustments.
 Fortunately, we used screws instead of nails so adjustments were relatively simple.
 Took time to caulk, paint, cut/fit trim, weather-stripping, and fill sill gaps with storm door bottoms.
 Used half of a 50' roll of 24" flashing to cover the soffit.
-Still got to put in our red lights, but that can be done anytime.

 Note: After a couple weeks, the outside posts will tend to shrink.
 Make sure you check, and if necessary, tighten down your post bases.

 So far, so good.
 The building is pretty maintenance free.
 Added a couple red and white lights.
 We decided to house the Celestron CPC-1100 in the new building.
 We had fun with the C11 all summer, even ran it from a laptop.
 Nice unit, every club should have a C11.